Mohitsinghparmarg/mohitsinghparmarg/README.md

 ## 👋 About Me
 I am **Mohit Singh Parmar**, a passionate **Full-Stack Developer** currently pursuing my **Master of Computer Applications from National Institutes of Technology Jamshedpur**.
-With expertise in **React.js, JavaScript, Node.js,Next.js, Express.js, MongoDB, and SQL**, I love building **scalable and innovative web applications**.
+With expertise in **React.js, JavaScript, Node.js, Next.js, Express.js, MongoDB, and SQL**, I love building **scalable and innovative web applications**.

 ---

 ## 🚀 Projects

 ### **NetflixGPT**
-- NetflixGPT – An AI-driven movie recommendation platform built with React, enabling intuitive and personalized movie discovery through intelligent search and optimized state management.
+- NetflixGPT – AI-Powered Recommendations: Built a React-based platform integrating Gemini and TMDB APIs for personalized content discovery.
-- AI-Powered Search Performance – Integrated Gemini and TMDB APIs with custom hooks, leveraging Redux for efficient state management and seamless data handling.
+- Optimized State and Performance: Utilized Redux and custom hooks for efficient state management and API handling.
-- Enhanced UX – Designed a responsive UI with GPT-powered search, secure authentication, and profile management for a smooth user experience.
+- Enhanced User Experience: Designed a responsive UI with GPT-powered search and profile management for seamless interactions.

 ### **DevSpark**
-- DevSpark – A social networking app enabling users to connect.
+- DevSpark – Social Networking Platform: Designed and built an interactive platform enabling seamless user connections.
-- Secure Scalable API – Implemented JWT authentication, bcrypt hashing, and secure cookie handling.
-Designed RESTful APIs with structured validation for profiles and connections.
+- Robust and Secure APIs: Developed RESTful APIs with JWT authentication and bcrypt hashing to ensure data security.
-- Optimized Performance – Improved database efficiency with indexing, query optimization, and pagination for fast and scalable data handling.
+- Optimized Database Performance: Enhanced scalability with indexing, query optimization, and pagination for efficient data retrieval.

 ### **Shopping App**
 - A **feature-rich e-commerce platform** allowing users to browse, search, and purchase products.